 Being overweight can increase the risk of type 2 diabetes, heart disease, cancer and stroke.
 Therefore, accurate weighing of plus size patients, using appropriate weighing scales, is vital.

 A bariatric, or plus size, patient is one who weighs over 159kg (25 stone) or has a BMI greater than 30.
-However, further patients could be subject to bariatric policies should their weight distribution, size, height and mobility problems determine it.

 Last week Marsden officially launched the Patient Transfer Scale at NHS Lanarkshire.